MLopez-Ibanez/irace/README.md

    string: `Your job JOBID`.
 The command `qstat -j JOBID` should return nonzero if JOBID has finished, otherwise it should return zero.

-    The option `--sge-cluster 1` will launch as many calls of `hookRun` as possible and use `qstat` to wait for cluster jobs.
-The user *must* call `qsub` from `hookRun` with the appropriate configuration for their cluster, otherwise `hookRun` will not submit jobs to the cluster.
-In this mode, irace must run in the submission node, and hence, qsub should not be used to invoke irace (either directly or through tune-main).
-You also need to create a separate hookEvaluate script to parse the results of the hookRun and return them to irace.
+    The option `--sge-cluster 1` will launch as many calls of `targetRunner` as possible and use `qstat` to wait for cluster jobs.
+The user *must* call `qsub` from `targetRunner` with the appropriate settings for their cluster, otherwise `targetRunner` will not submit jobs to the cluster.
+In this mode, irace must run in the submission node, and hence, qsub should not be used to invoke irace.
+You also need to create a separate targetEvaluator script to parse the results of the targetRunner and return them to irace.
 See the examples in `$IRACE_HOME/examples/sge-cluster/`.

 Frequently Asked Questions